 I suppose this brings us to why we are offering this free consultation.

-So, explore a free accessibility consultation today with VoiceBox.
+So, if that sounds like you, explore a free accessibility consultation today with VoiceBox.